cpske/ISP/agile/agile.md

 * Agile created in reaction to perceived inefficiency of existing processes.
 * Scrum and XP are development-focused processes based on Agile values.
-* "Planned Based" or "Plan Driven" processes are considered non-agile, but its not really true.
+* "Planned Based" or "Plan Driven" processes are considered non-agile, but this is not really true -- planned based projects can incorporate agile values.
   - Unified Process (UP) is main example.
   - Plan-based vs Agile process is a continuum of choices, not either-or.